Musleha1/README-Generator-nodeJS/genREADME.md

 ## Contributing

-contribute
+Contributors should read the installation section.

 ________________________________________________________________________________________

 ## Tests

-To run tests, run the following command: run tests
+To run tests, run the following command: npm test

 ________________________________________________________________________________________